TScorpz/faq-accordion-card-main/README.md

 ### Continued development

-In future projects I want to improve my animation with css skills
+In future projects I want to improve my animation with css skills and make so that only one accordion can be opened at a time.

 ### Useful resources